-Photo 33 Photo 34 Photo 35 17.
-Compartmentation & Fire Separation The appropriate fire separation and compartmentation of parts of a building are designed to restrict the internal spread and inhibit the damage of fire.
+17. Compartmentation & Fire Separation

+The appropriate fire separation and compartmentation of parts of a building are designed to restrict the internal spread and inhibit the damage of fire.
 This usually takes place between floors/ceilings and rooms/areas of high risk, with the creation of 'designated' or 'protected' routes whereby occupants can make their escape relatively unhindered and unharmed.

 17.1.
-The fire resistance of the structure is as follows: As per current statutory guidance, the following fire resistance levels are expected for the building: - 120 minutes: for structural load-bearing elements - 120 minutes: All compartment walls other than between any flat or firefighting stair, lobby or shaft - 60 minutes: Separation between residential flats and any other area - 30 minutes for all protected escape routes, both within the main communal area and also within each flat hallway 17.2.
+The fire resistance of the structure is as follows:

+As per current statutory guidance, the following fire resistance levels are expected for the building:

+- 120 minutes: for structural load-bearing elements - 120 minutes: All compartment walls other than between any flat or firefighting stair, lobby or shaft - 60 minutes: Separation between residential flats and any other area - 30 minutes for all protected escape routes, both within the main communal area and also with each flat hallway

+17.2.
 Are there clear and obvious breaches / defects in fire resisting construction?

 Protected escape routes and residential dwellings are generally well compartmented with little to no evidence of breaches/defects which could result in injury/ill health of relevant persons.

 As the majority of services which supply flats exit horizontally into service risers, should a flat fire occur, the likelihood of it affecting neighbouring dwellings (horizontally and vertically) is remote.

 There are however, multiple defects within service risers where services are not adequately fire stopped as they enter adjacent compartments.

 It is not reasonable to identify and advise on remediation for every breach / defect in compartmentation (fire stopping issues) that might exist within a building.
 Where defects are consistent and it is foreseeable that defects have the potential to affect the safety of those within the building, a specific compartmentation survey should be undertaken.
 The key principles of a compartmentation survey are to identify routes of heat and smoke transfer within the premises, e. g. service risers, ventilation risers, kitchen and bathroom extraction arrangements, flat entrance doors and breaches in fire resisting construction.
 The survey should determine whether past alterations / refurbishment on the building have had an impact existing compartmentation.

 17.3.
 Is a compartmentation survey required / been carried out on the premises?

 As part of the T4 fire risk assessment project, Holistic Fire Safety have been commissioned to complete a compartmentation survey on each HRRB.
-Holistic Fire Safety have appraised the compartmentation of each building and subsequently identified all breaches and defects in fire resisting construction.
-Holistic Fire Safety have utilised 'Bolster' which is a digital recording platform to identify breaches and their locations.
+Holistic Fire Safety will appraise the compartmentation of each building and subsequently identify all breaches and defects in fire resisting construction.

+Holistic Fire Safety will utilise 'Bolster' which is a digital recording platform to identify breaches and their locations.
 Each survey will generate a PDF document which can be used to brief Senior Management on findings.
-HFS's passive fire protection installers who work under the BM Trada Q-Mark scheme have identified each individual penetration and plotted them onto the building layout plans.
-Each report has identified the surface, substrate and size of each penetration before providing examples of materials which could be used to remediate.
-Holistic Fire Safety have provided HCC with methods of satisfying building regulations, and with the intention of complying with test details, supplied by 'Protecta' and other manufacturers.
+Our passive fire protection installers working under the BM Trada Q-Mark scheme will identify each individual penetration and plot them onto the building layout plans.
+Each report will identify the surface, substrate and size of each penetration before providing examples of materials which could be used to remediate.

+Holistic Fire Safety will provide HCC with methods of satisfying building regulations, and with the intention of complying with test details, supplied by 'Rockwool' and other manufacturers.
 As all properties are existing buildings, and are to remain occupied for the duration of remediation, it may not always be practicable to install a tested solution; therefore, the principle of 'betterment' and to the 'intention of' will be applied.

-Refer to:

-HFS.HCC.MuswellCourt.CSR.1.0 - Executive Summary HFS.HCC.MuswellCourt.CS.1.0 - Bolster Report

-HFS.HCC.MuswellCourt.CS.1.0.pdf

-Draft - HFS.HCC.MuswellCourt.CSR.1.0.pdf

 Summary of findings from compartmentation survey

 17.4.
 Flats:

 Generally satisfactory with no obvious defects present.

 At the point services pass into adjacent service risers, fire stopping should be carried out from within risers using tested single sided details supplied by third party certified manufacturers and installers.

 17.5.
 Common Areas: